-David Germano has taught and researched Tibetan and Buddhist Studies at the University of Virginia since 1992.
-U.Va.'s Tibetan Studies program is the largest in the Americas, while the Buddhist Studies program is one of the largest in the West.
-In 2000, he founded the Tibetan and Himalayan Library, which has become the world's largest digital initiative building collaborative knowledge on the region.
-He is the founding director of the the Tibet Center in the College of Arts and Sciences, which is home to a large exchange program with Tibetans in Tibet, as well as the most extensive set of foreign-led academic operations in the region (four offices in China and Bhutan, and seventeen full-time staff on site).
-Germano's personal research focuses on the history of Tibetan with a special focus on contemplative and philosophical traditions.
-He has lived for many years in Tibetan communities in China, in the context of which he has also worked extensively on programs of scholarly engagement, community service, participatory knowledge, and digital technology initiatives.
-More recently, Germano acted as the founding director of SHANTI (Sciences, Humanities and the Arts Network of Technological Initiatives, www.uvashanti.org), an initiative aimed at the mainstreaming of cutting edge digital technology for faculty, students, and staff across the University.
-Since 2011, Germano has played a lead role in preparing and then organizing U.Va.’s new Contemplative Sciences Center (www.uvacontemplation.org), which he currently directs.
-He works extensively with each of the eleven schools at U.Va. to explore learning, research, and engagement initiatives regarding contemplation in their own disciplinary and professional areas, as well as new partnerships across the schools.
-He is currently focused on the exploration of contemplative ideas, values, and practices involving scientific methodologies and new applications in diverse fields; he also holds a faculty appointment in the School of Nursing.
+UVA's Tibetan and Buddhist Studies programs are among the largest in the world outside of Asia.
+In 2000, Germano founded the Tibetan and Himalayan Library, which has become a major digital initiative building collaborative knowledge on the region.
+He is the founding director of the Tibet Center in the College of Arts & Sciences, which is home to a large exchange program with Tibetans in Tibet, as well extensive educational, research, and community initiatives on the ground in China and Bhutan.
+Germano's personal research focuses on contemplative and philosophical traditions in Tibetan Buddhism.
+More recently, Germano acted as the founding director of SHANTI (Sciences, Humanities and the Arts Network of Technological Initiatives) an initiative aimed at the mainstreaming of cutting edge digital technology for faculty, students, and staff across the University.